 Manufacturers like Autel Robotics have solutions tailor made for their drones.
 Cameras built for 360 capture.
 In those cases, once again, your default software from the company will be your tool of choice.

-Sphere Panoramic with DJI Mavic Air, DJI Mavic Pro and Mavic 2 series
+Sphere Panoramic with DJI Air series, DJI Mini series, and Mavic series

 We’re not sure about other drones with legit 360 degree capture, but we know that DJI drones like the DJI Mavic Air do a great job of faking it.
 At least with images.
 Fire up your new drone, take to the sky, dive into the photo modes to find the various Panoramic modes available.